ryanpag3/rosco/commands/auto-mod.md

 ##### `add` - Add an AutoMod rule

+Create a new rule.
+You may only have one rule for every combination of `module` and `action`.

 | Argument | Description | Required |
 |----------|-------------|----------|
 | `module` | For more details see [modules](#modules) | `true` |